Causal screening for dynamical systems: INTRODUCTION

 Many classical algorithms output graphical representations of causal structures by testing conditional independence among a set of random variables.
 In dynamical systems, local independence can be used analogously as a testable implication of the underlying data-generating process.
 We suggest some inexpensive methods for causal screening which provide output with a sound causal interpretation under the assumption of ancestral faithfulness.
 The popular model class of linear Hawkes processes is used to provide an example of a dynamical causal model.
 We argue that for sparse causal graphs the output will often be close to complete.
 We give examples of this framework and apply it to a challenging biological system.

-\section{Introduction}
+\section{INTRODUCTION}

 Constraint-based causal learning is computationally and statistically challenging.
-There is a large literature on learning structures that are represented by directed acyclic graphs (DAGs) or margina\-li\-za\-tions thereof (see e.g. \citep{handbookGraphical2019} for references).
-The fast causal inference algorithm, FCI, \cite{spirtes1993} provides in a certain sense maximally informative output \cite{zhang2008}, but at the cost of using a large number of conditional independence tests \cite{colombo2012}.
+There is a large literature on learning structures that are represented by directed acyclic graphs (DAGs) or margina\-li\-za\-tions thereof (see \cite{handbookGraphical2019} for references).
+The fast causal inference algorithm \citep[FCI,][]{spirtes1993} provides in a certain sense maximally informative output \citep{zhang2008}, but at the cost of using a large number of conditional independence tests \citep{colombo2012}.
 To reduce the computational cost, other methods provide output which has a sound causal interpretation, but may be less informative.
-Among these are the anytime FCI \cite{spirtesAnytime2001} and RFCI \cite{colombo2012}.
-A recent algorithm, ancestral causal inference (ACI) \cite{magliacaneACI2016}, aims at learning only the directed part of the underlying graphical structure which allows for a sound causal interpretation even though some information is lost.
+Among these are the anytime FCI \citep{spirtesAnytime2001} and RFCI \citep{colombo2012}.
+A recent algorithm, ancestral causal inference \citep[ACI,][]{magliacaneACI2016}, aims to learn only the directed part of the underlying graphical structure which allows for a sound causal interpretation even though some information is lost.

 In this paper, we describe some simple methods for learning causal structure in dynamical systems represented by stochastic processes.
 Many authors have described frameworks and algorithms for learning structure in systems of time series, ordinary differential equations, stochastic differential equations, and point processes.
 However, most of these methods do not have a clear causal interpretation when the observed processes are part of a larger system and most of the current literature is either non-causal in nature, or requires that there are no unobserved processes.